Universal Church, Universalism

 Beatific VIII meanwhile found employment as a corporate consultant working for TakiCab, and spent his later days in a luxury penthouse in Barawatten orbit.
-However, the popular account of his death, according to which his body was found by one of his dormbots, after he died of hypothermia from guzzling down 25 tubs of rare exotic Zime Eggs in Ice Cream, is now acknowledged to be a myth, as no references to this account are known from before the middle Empires era (early 6th millennium).
+However, the popular account of his death, according to which his body was found by one of his dormbots, after he died of hypothermia from guzzling down 25 tubs of rare exotic Zime Eggs in Ice Cream, is now acknowledged to be a myth, as no references to this account are known from before the middle Age of Consolidation (early 4th millennium).

 Under Gabriel, Universalism experienced a revival unmatched since its Golden Age.
 For the remainder of the Federation era, and well into the early wormhole era (Age of Expansion), the new centralised leadership under Gabriel served as a stabilising force, preventing the terrible excesses that had developed in the previous centuries, and the rampant schisming of the later Interplanetary age and earlier Federation.
 During this period Universalism in the form that remains today - with its emphasis on Confessions, Questioners, Enclaves, Hermits, Orders, and so on - developed under eir guidance.
 The Primus now served as the spokesbeing for Gabriel, much as the God Emperor was to later become the spokesbeing for the Lord of Rays archailect.
 Indeed, the influence of Universalist ideas on the young Borde cannot be underestimated (much as Solarist apologetics might like to fudge the fact.)